tomsch420/phd-thesis/chapters/probabilistic_models.typ

 The ecosystem in which the results of this thesis are employed requires an implementation that has a python interface.
 Furthermore, all query types that are discussed in @sec:queries have to be implemented or at least an implementation of such operations has to be supported by the architecture of the system.
 Next, Gaussian, truncated Gaussian, uniform, integer and multinomial distributions have to be supported.
 Also structure learning algorithms such as JPT and Nyga Distributions are required.
-Finally, the implementation has to be time and space efficient, documented and tested.
+Finally, the implementation needs to be accessible, documented and tested and has to be time and space efficient.

-In the recent years a couple of implementations appeared on GitHub.
+In the recent years a couple of implementations appeared on GitHub with varying quality.
 This thesis only discusses the implementations that have a considerable set of features.
-While there are many repositories that contain tiny, untested and undocumented fragments of code that, most likely, describe some special forms of inferences, these are not worth noting.
+While there are many repositories that contain minor, untested and undocumented fragments of code that, most likely, describe some special forms of inferences, this chapter focusses on the major implementations.

-The noteworthy implementations are SPFlow, Juice, PyJuice, SPPL, LibSPN, Einsum Networks, and the newest addition cirkit.
+The implementations discussed in this thesis are SPFlow, Juice, PyJuice, SPPL, LibSPN, Einsum Networks, and the newest addition cirkit.

 #rotate(270deg, reflow: true)[
 #figure(caption: [Quality of implementation of PCs.])[